loelschlaeger/fHMM/cran-comments.md

+* CRAN test NOTE: Found if() conditions comparing class() to string.
+Comment: Fixed.

-* We use the superseded package 'doSNOW' because we want to print computation progress via the 'progress' package in a parallelized for-loop and there seems to be no stable alternative at the moment.
+* CRAN test NOTE: Uses the superseded package: 'doSNOW'.
+Comment: We use 'doSNOW' because we want to print computation progress via the 'progress' package in a parallelized for-loop and there seems to be no stable alternative at the moment.

-* The CRAN tests note: Found the following (possibly) invalid URLs: URL: https://finance.yahoo.com.
-However, we have no problems to access this URL.
+* CRAN test NOTE: Found the following (possibly) invalid URLs: URL: https://finance.yahoo.com.
+Comment: We have no problems to access this URL.